 In the Beginning

 There was chocolate.
 It was used in the religious ceremonies of the Aztecs.
 It was precious.
 It was perfect.
 Why must we associate guilt with something so sacred?
 I say, let us return chocolate to its rightful position as all that is good and holy.

 I'm joking (a little), but seriously, when was the last time you treated yourself to a slice of homemade chocolate cake?
-The already-made cakes that come from the bakery department of your retail food giant, or result from a $2 box of dry ingredients blended with eggs and water are not the makings of a truly wonderful, flavorful, rich cocoa dessert of your dreams.
+The already-made cakes that come from the bakery department of your retail food giant or that result from a $2 box of dry ingredients blended with eggs and water are not the makings of the truly wonderful, flavorful, rich cocoa dessert of your dreams.